13 unique and effective writing tips: your guide to leveling up in 2025

 Here's how to begin your craft study:

-• Take courses on your genre's techniques.
+• Take creative writing courses on your genre's techniques.

 • Read works by the best writers in your genre and reverse engineer their techniques.